fullstack-development/cardano-testnet-env/README.md

 ### "Connection lost with the node.
 Couldn't connect to node (x999).
 Retrying in a bit..."

 `cardano-wallet` may spam such warnings in its output.
 There is no cause for panic, this happens during normal operation due to a bug within cardano-wallet itself: [Rework the "Local Tx Submission" node client. #3487](https://github.com/input-output-hk/cardano-wallet/pull/3487).

+### NOTE

+If you want to deploy testnet on the same machine with PAB, you can use node socket strightly without `socat`. `production-env` branch contains the version without socat.